epics-modules/lua/docs/device-support.md

 The PV Object
 -------------

+{: .note }
-The PV object passed to callbacks is the same type of object created by `epics.pv()`.
+> The PV object passed to callbacks is the same type created by
+> `epics.pv()`.
+See the [epics library documentation](libraries/epics-library)
+> for full details.

 It provides dot-syntax access to record fields:

 ```lua
 function my_callback(record)